 Here’s how it works…

-Students take all the vocabulary words from the lesson and place them anywhere on their individual Tic-Tac-Toe graphic organizer.
+Students place key vocabulary terms from the lesson anywhere on their individual Tic-Tac-Toe graphic organizer.

-Now, students write five meaningful sentences using the terms.
+They now write five meaningful sentences using the words.

 The sentences will include three words straight across in any row, straight down from any column, or from any diagonal.